 - Prepare plans for maintenance, inspection, and major activities

 The New Jersey BMP Manual From April 2004.
 Here, you will find the different, mandatory stormwater management standards.
 The manual provides help in addressing the standards and preparing the necessary protection.
 You will find examples of what to do in specific scenarios.
-While these methods are worth reading and following, there is nothing stopping businesses from discovering and implementing other management practices in order to achieve the NJ standards.
+While these methods are worth reading and following, there is nothing stopping businesses from discovering and implementing other management practices for achieving the NJ standards.
 The New Jersey Departments of Agriculture, Environmental Protection, Community Affairs, and Transportation worked together to provide the manual.
 Municipal engineers, consultants, contractors, and environmental organizations also took part in the process.